-GitHub Oauth token
+GitHub Oauth private repo access

 To give secure access to private GitHub repositories on less-trusted systems like CI or HPC or shared workstation, consider GitHub Oauth tokens.
 The Oauth token can give read-only (or other fine-grained permissions) to all or a specific subset of repositories the GitHub account has access to.

+Create a GitHub Oauth token with the desired permissions.
 For read-only private GitHub repo access the “repo” permission group is selected.

 Copy the text string token and SSH into the remote system where access is desired.
 Configure the global user Git config to use the Oauth token for the desired GitHub organization or user.